thomasthomsen16/rnbo-motor-project/README.md

 - rnbo-motor-control.py: This script polls an RNBO patch via OSCQuery for a parameter value and uses it to control a DC motor and three LEDs on a Raspberry Pi.
 The output value (0–100) sets the PWM duty cycle for both motor speed and LED brightness.
 - Crontab: Controls the starup of the Pi.
 - Max patch: Include the RNBO code needed for exporting to the Pi and manipulating the sound from the jrf mic

+The Pi needs to run a custom image created by Cycling74 for it to be able to run the RNBO code.
+Instructions on how to get this custom image and working with Raspberry Pi + RNBO can be found here: https://rnbo.cycling74.com/learn/raspberry-pi-setup